Checklist for Accessible TikTok Videos

 Optimize Thumbnails and Metadata

-Just like captions enhance audio clarity, optimized thumbnails and metadata can extend your video's reach.
-Design thumbnails that are visually clear and high-contrast, ensuring they effectively communicate your video's content.
-Use color combinations with at least a 4.5:1 contrast ratio between text and background elements [1].
-Avoid relying solely on text in thumbnails; instead, focus on strong visuals.
-Use tools like WebAIM to check your color choices and ensure they meet accessibility standards [1].
+Just like captions clarify audio, thumbnails and metadata help people understand the video before they watch.
+Design thumbnails that are visually clear and high-contrast.
+Use color combinations with at least a 4.5 to 1 contrast ratio between text and background elements [1].
+Avoid relying solely on color to carry meaning.
+Use tools like WebAIM to check contrast [1].

 Metadata includes all the descriptive information about your video, such as titles, descriptions, captions, and alt text for images [2].
 TikTok's accessibility tools allow you to add chapter markers for longer videos, making it easier for viewers to navigate [1].
 Enable auto-captions and review them for accuracy, as search engines index this metadata, which also supports TikTok's accessibility features [1].
 Consistent formatting and visual cues in your metadata can help users with cognitive disabilities engage more easily [1].